 Yokohama is one of the busiest ports in the world.
 The Seafarers Ministry there was set up under ecumenical sponsorship in 1983 to provide pastoral care, counseling, and practical assistance to sailors.
 The chaplain must be non-Japanese because Japanese nationals are not allowed to go on board visiting vessels.
 Many of the sailors are from the Philippines.

 Ronald Julian is Filipino and succeeds two United Methodist missionaries, the Rev. Lamberto and Angelita Valino, who have retired after leading the ministry for 11 years.

-Ronald is a member of the Deparo United Methodist Church in Caloocan City in the Philippines East Annual Conference.
-He holds a Bachelor of Science degree in architecture from a university in the Philippines.
-He has lived for several years in Japan with his wife, Devorah Umipig-Julian, a United Methodist missionary, also from the Philippines.
+Ronald is a member of the Alpha & Omega United Methodist Church in Marilao, of the Bulacan Philippines Annual Conference, and a local Pastor in that district.
+He holds a Bachelor of Science degree in Architecture from Technological Institute of the Philippines.
+He also have a degree in Bachelor in Ministry from Union Theological Seminary in the Philippines.
+Serving in Japan with his wife, Devorah Umipig-Julian, a United Methodist missionary, also from the Philippines.
 He previously served as a United Methodist Individual Volunteer in Mission.

 While he grew up in a Christian home, Ronald says he became a “searcher” during college years, trying out various religious points of view.
 He had difficulty settling into a profession after school, until he found his way into a secular company with a Christian orientation and a Bible study every Friday.